 Mari Smith did a great job of utilizing the Tab and her Cover Photo to promote her recent webinar “7 Steps to Facebook Success”:

-So there you have it.
+So there you have it: now you have a better understanding on how to generate leads.
 By making a few tweaks and additions to your social media strategies, you can harness the power of social to increase the power of your email leads.

 What do you think?
 Have you used Facebook to enhance your database list?
 What successes have you had?